2DegreesInvesting/indicatorBefore_public/README.md

 # tiltIndicatorBefore

-Welcome to the Tilt IndicatorBefore!
+Welcome to a lite version of Tilt IndicatorBefore!
 This repository contains a Python codebase designed to analyze and process tilt data for environmental impact assessments.
-The code leverages the `tiltIndicatorBefore` module and various data loading functions to handle input data related to ecoinvent, companies, sectors, and more.

 ### Key Components